Shlokatadistance/Shlokatadistance.github.io/Projects.markdown

 <b>4.
 The Algorithm Directory </b>
 - The website aims at providing concise and compact knowledge on various algorithms for those who seek to learn them.
 - Along with the algorithm, it also provides follow up points and links to the user.
+- Not only algorithms, but system tricks and solutions are also being made avaliable.

 <b>Technology used - HTML, CSS, JavaScript